swhitty/FlyingFox/README.md

 task.cancel()
 ```

-> Note: On iOS it is recommended to stop the server when entering the background.
+> Note: On iOS it is recommended to stop the server before the app is suspended in the background.

 ## Handlers